babel/website/docs/plugin-transform-runtime.md

 ::::babel7

 :::caution
-This option has been deprecated: starting from version `7.13.0`, `@babel/runtime`'s `package.json` uses `"exports"` option to automatically choose between CJS and ESM helpers.
+This option has been deprecated and will be removed in Babel 8: starting from version `7.13.0`, `@babel/runtime`'s `package.json` uses `"exports"` option to automatically choose between CJS and ESM helpers.
 :::

 `boolean`, defaults to `false`.